 Our curriculum has a strong “enterprise” dimension in Years 10-11, building on the academic core to apply learning in all subjects and courses that link to industry, business and potential employment routes.
 All students will be strongly encouraged to take at least one “Enterprise” option.

-This support will be mapped throughout the five years students are with us and across all curriculum areas.
-All subjects will plan for and signpost opportunities that link to careers.
-We will use tutor time and the “Unifrog” platform to showcase all elements of Careers Information and Guidance (CIAG) to enable students and staff to record their ‘encounters’ and ‘experiences’ to build career profiles.
-Wellbeing lessons and assemblies will support Careers Information and Guidance (CIAG) provision at key points in the academic year.
+This support is mapped throughout the five years students are with us and across all curriculum areas.
+All subjects plan for and signpost opportunities that link to careers.
+We use tutor time and the “Unifrog” platform to showcase all elements of Careers Information and Guidance (CIAG) to enable students and staff to record their ‘encounters’ and ‘experiences’ to build career profiles.
+Wellbeing lessons and assemblies support Careers Information and Guidance (CIAG) provision at key points in the academic year.

 Our intention is to normalise the language of university and advanced apprenticeships from Year 7, building links with local universities and companies in the Greater Manchester region to ensure our young people are inspired and encouraged to make aspirational choices which are right for them.

 Our enterprise offer in Key Stage 4 builds on students’ broad and deep learning in Key Stage 3 and enables our young people to start to prepare for progression routes at Technical, Applied and Apprentice level, as well as traditional A-Levels.
 The enrichment provision will also involve adults from the wider community who will reinforce aspiration and provide positive role models.